 - Politics isn’t about you.
 Or Me.
 Or whoever.
 It’s about picking the system that does best by everyone.
 It’s the system you would want if you were going blind into the Game of Society and your role was being picked randomly*.

 - Your vote isn’t the decider.
 Individual votes don’t win elections, so stop acting like they do.
 Media campaigns and mass-reach articles change outcomes; your vote on its own will not.
 So relax!
 The weight is off you.
 Vote for who you agree with.
 If they win, they didn’t need you anyway and if they lose then it wouldn’t have helped.
-Nobody won an a UK General Election on a single vote.
+Nobody won a significant election anywhere on a single vote.
 Just be heard.

 - Not-voting is the only actually wasted vote.
 Any vote cast says something.
 Even if democracy is stupid, insane and inefficient (which it probably is), it only gets worse if you don’t use your vote.
 And abstinence certainly won’t convince the powers that be to throw a system out, if that’s what you’re hoping.
 Nothing enforces the status quo like apathy, after all.